LeadWoods0902/DandD_Nightmare_Plague/Timelines/Key Narrative Points.md

 - VD comes to Brokvar and an affair begins between him and Nella
 - During the war's second year, LuM receives aid from Rwch breaking the terms of the peace treaty between Rwch & Bvr
 - The current ruler Nella, in a bid to end the war enacts a similar display of power as her descendant, obliterating the capital of Rwch
-- In retaliation, LuM with the aid of a crippled Rwch begin a full scale war on Bvr
+- In retaliation, Rwch & LuM form a confederacy and begin a full scale war on Bvr
 - Napella and her family are all killed bar VD and a daughter born days before the invasion in secrecy
-- Bvr falls under Rwch control and it's capital is revitalised using Bvr's resources.
+- Bvr falls under confederate control and Rwch's capital is revitalised using Bvr's resources.
 -

 ## Book 1: Infection